wwcs2023/wwcs2023.github.io/speakers.md

 <p style="text-align:center;"><img src="/assets/image/claudiotessone.jpg" width="290" height="300" alt="Paris" class="center" /></p>

-[Claudio J. Tessone](https://www.business.uzh.ch/en/research/professorships/networkscience/people/Prof.-Dr-Claudio-J.-Tessone.html) has an ongoing interest in the modelling of complex socio-economic and socio-technical systems by recourse of network science and complex systems approaches.
+[Claudio J. Tessone](https://www.business.uzh.ch/en/research/professorships/networkscience/people/Prof.-Dr-Claudio-J.-Tessone.html) is assistant professor in network science at the Institute of Business Administration of the University of Zurich.
+He has an ongoing interest in the modelling of complex socio-economic and socio-technical systems by recourse of network science and complex systems approaches.
 This includes how the networks of interactions and intrinsic or acquired agent heterogeneity modify processes such as diffusion and assimilation of external influences.
 This kind of research encompasses a variety of contexts, ranging from advertisement adoption, to social influence, and game theoretic settings.
 {: style="text-align: justify"}

 <!-- https://mmistakes.github.io/jekyll-theme-basically-basic/markup/markup-image-alignment/ -->